gher-uliege/Diva-User-Guide/readme.md

 ## Related projects

-### divand.jl
+### DIVAnd.jl

-[divand.jl](https://github.com/gher-ulg/divand.jl)(Julia)  performs n-dimensional variational analysis of arbitrarily located observations.
+[DIVAndnd.jl](https://github.com/gher-uliege/divand.jl) (Julia) performs n-dimensional variational analysis of arbitrarily located observations.

 ### divand.py

-[divand.py](https://github.com/gher-ulg/divand.py) is the Python interface to the previous code.
+[divand.py](https://github.com/gher-uliege/divand.py) is the Python interface to the previous code (not maintained anymore).

 ### DivaPythonTools

-[DivaPythonTools](https://github.com/gher-ulg/DivaPythonTools) is a set of utilies to read, write and plot the content of input or output files used in Diva.
+[DivaPythonTools](https://github.com/gher-ulg/DivaPythonTools) is a set of utilies to read, write and plot the content of input or output files used in DIVA.